 Construction of the Snake Creek Pumping Plant (SCPP) covered the period beginning in 1970 through 1974.
 The SCPP consists of a reinforced concrete structure, three vertical shaft pumping units, and three 11-foot discharge pipes.
 The three pumps each have a high-head and low-head bowls to cover the required pumping head range.
-Each pump is powered by an 8,000 -horsepower synchronous motor with power provided from the Garrison Powerplant.
-The total capacity of the three pumps is 2,050 cubic feet per second.
+Each pump is powered by an 8,000-horsepower synchronous motor with power provided from the Garrison power plant.
+Total capacity of the three pumps is 2,050 cubic feet per second.

 The SCPP pumps water from Lake Sakakawea to Lake Audubon to maintain a summer target elevation of 1847 feet.
 Overall, the SCPP is in acceptable condition.
-Design of converting one of the pumps and a discharge pipe of the SCPP to an intake for the Northwest Area Water Supply is on going.
+Construction activities associated with converting one of the pumps and a discharge pipe of the SCPP to an intake for the Northwest Area Water Supply began in 2023 and is ongoing.